 use the knowledge acquired for the understanding of the biological phenomena that regulate life and for the understanding and study of pathological processes.
 Use the knowledge acquired to approach the subsequent courses dedicated to the various radiological techniques.
+Recognize the main modes of damage and radiobiological benefit, knowing how to apply this knowledge to radiological technology.

 Students will be repeatedly tested through open questions on quantitative (numerical) and qualitative biochemistry problems (for example inherent pathologies related to dysfunctions / deficiencies of which the molecular origin is known) on the topics covered in class, to constantly evaluate them the ability to study.
-They will be able to understand the applications of biochemical and molecular techniques for diagnostic purposes and to correctly interpret the tests performed to diagnose pathological conditions communication skills making judgements
+They will be able to understand the applications of biochemical and molecular techniques for diagnostic purposes and to correctly interpret the tests performed to diagnose pathological conditions.